 attention_scores=dkQ⋅KT

 Here, dk represents the dimension of the Key vectors.
-This scaling factor is crucial as it prevents the dot products from growing too large, which can lead to extremely small gradients.
+This scaling factor is important as it prevents the dot products from growing too large, which can lead to extremely small gradients.
 The resulting scores indicate how much focus each word should receive from the perspective of the word represented by the Query vector.

 Attention scores for different words in a sequence